 Management of cleared vegetation

-- Where advised by the Project engineer, hollows are to be relocated, in accordance with the Hollow Relocation and Nest Box Strategy (Appendix C to the FFMP). - Mulch remaining native vegetation and stockpile for reuse in rehabilitation works and erosion control.
+- Where advised by the Environment Manager, hollows are to be relocated, in accordance with the Hollow Relocation and Nest Box Strategy (Appendix C). - Mulch remaining native vegetation and stockpile for reuse in rehabilitation works and erosion control.

 Reporting